bflaven/node-countries-light-app/README.md

 ### Clone this repository

-For those, you want to get the code directly, you can use the following command.
+For those who want to get the code directly, you can use the following command.

 ```
 $ git clone https://github.com/bflaven/node-countries-light-app.git